Diabetes Self-Management Program

 Diabetes Management Program in Gould & Dumas, AR

 Diabetes is a common condition that needs careful monitoring and management.
-DePaul Community Health Services provides people who have diabetes or prediabetes an opportunity to learn self-management skills.
+DePaul Community Health Centers provides people who have diabetes or prediabetes an opportunity to learn self-management skills.

 Our diabetes self-management program offers individualized assessments and nutrition planning with a registered dietitian.
 Our program also includes:

 Classes are conducted at our Gould and Dumas clinics by a local registered dietician and registered nurse.
 Each class meets four times for two hours each, typically over the course of four weeks.
 Topics covered include: